 Captain Bill, frankly, uses all the tuition from the school to support the boat, he is not as interested in company profit as he is in making sure the student is comfortable and confident in his ailing skills.
 His one owner, one boat approach allows him to discard the tight time restrictions that are primary to other schools.

 As Captain Bill trained sailors, they needed a Japanese boat operator’s permit.
 So Captain Bill built the Juku, the cram school for sitting for the boat license at the Japan Marine Recreational Association (JMRA) exam.
 His computer based materials cover both the 2 Kyu and the 1 Kyu exams.
 These are the most extensive and least expensive materials in all Japan.
+Tuition (25000 Y value) for 2nd class is waived for 101 students.

 Learn to skipper a 20' - 27' sloop-rigged keelboat by day, in light to moderate winds and sea conditions.
 Learn basic sailing terminology, parts and functions, helm commands, basic sail trim, points of sail, buoyage, seamanship and safety including basic navigation rules to avoid collisions and hazards.